mpudil/projects/README.md

 #### Greenhouse
 Looks at the effects of various gases on average global temperature.
 Analysis in R and SAS, with unofficial report in LaTeX.

+#### Arches
+Predictions of visitors to Arches National Park, using a seasonal ARIMA model